Aena: A possible post-pandemic stock pick

 There are of course some risks in investing in Aena.
 The most obvious one is the pandemic, which had unseen consequences for airport traffic.
 The European air traffic in 2020 was below the level reached in 1995, it means that the pandemic set airline traffic back 25 years!
 According to Airports Council International, it is not expected that European airport passenger traffic will reach the 2019 levels again until 2025.There are also some macroeconomic and political risks.
 Spain is one of the most indebted countries in EU (4th after Greece, Italy, and Portugal), and it is still a bit unknown how Brexit will affect travel from the UK to Spain, out of Spain's 83,7 million tourists in 2019,18 million were from the UK.
 Finally, concentration and competition are a risk as well.
 Aena's income is very dependent on their two main airports (Madrid and Barcelona, which are also the 4th and 5th largest airports in Europe in numbers of passengers), while they are also dependent on specific airlines such as IAG group and Ryanair.
 Regarding competition, it is mainly due to other means of transportation, such as high-speed trains that some customers might prefer in the future due to less environmental impact.

 It is of course hard to predict how these risks will affect Aena in the future.
 Regarding the pandemic and the affect, it has had on European air traffic, it is certainly gloomy news.
 However, according to CAPA - centre for aviation, the air traffic recovery is stronger in Southern Europe than all other regions in Europe except for non-EU Eastern Europe.
 At the same time, we are seeing less restrictions as people are getting vaccinated, meaning we might see a recovery faster than expected.
 Prior to the pandemic air traffic had always experienced a growing trend doubling every 15-20 year, and I would personally be surprised to see this trend being reversed.
 Spain is one of the most indebted countries in EU and is very dependent on tourism, which is obviously a good thing for Aena, as the political risks from the Spanish Government, is probably very small.
 In 2019 Spain ranked second in the world in international tourist arrivals behind only France.
 From 2018 Spain saw an increase of 1,1 % in tourism compared to 2018, and more than 80 % of these tourists arrived by plane.
 It seems like Spain is still a popular destination, and there is no reason to think it won't continue post pandemic.
 Regarding the Brexit, it is still too early to see how it will affect UK tourism to Spain, as we also have a pandemic that influence the numbers.
 Concentration is of course something that needs to be monitored and Aena will need to continue having a good relationship with their largest customers, and while competition from other types of transport might be real in the future, very little suggests that it is a problem, as air traffic has always increased up until the pandemic.
+In the next paragraphs I will compare the numbers of Aena to other airport operators and calculate the intrinsic value of Aena.

 The last part of this post, I will elaborate why I like Aena over other airport operators.
 In 2019 Aena had a higher P/E ratio than Fraport, pretty much the same as Flughafen Zürich and lower than Groupe ADP.
 However, only valuing a company based on P/E ratio is a bit too simplistic, as the earnings takes depreciation into account.
 EV/EBITDA excludes those depreciation expenses.
 When looking at the EV/EBITDA, Aena still lacks Fraport and now also Flughafen Zürich.
 However, they also have more depreciation and amortization, while also using more on capital expenditures than the two, which makes sense as Aena is a larger company.
 Nevertheless, looking at these numbers alone Fraport and Flughafen Zürich looks cheaper than Aena.